GreptimeTeam/docs/docs/nightly/en/reference/sql/information-schema/region-peers.md

 6 rows in set (0.00 sec)
 ```

-Fields in the `GREPTIME_REGION_PEERS` table are described as follows:
+Fields in the `REGION_PEERS` table are described as follows:

 - `region_id`: The ID of the Region.
 - `peer_id`: The ID of the Region peer.